khushiNgm/90-Days-DevOps/Day08/README.md

 Submission Instructions:

-  ■ Create a single bash script that completes all the tasks mentioned above.
+  ■ Create a single bash script that completes all the tasks mentioned above.</br>
-  ■ Add comments at appropriate places to explain what each part of the script does.
+  ■ Add comments at appropriate places to explain what each part of the script does.</br>
   ■ Ensure that your script is well-documented and easy to understand.